FjorelaV/SolutionXExercise/README.md

 ## This repository will contains different short exercises and my solution to them

-## The language used with be JavaScript
+## The language used for the solution with be JavaScript